jcyk/greedyCWS/README.md

 ```

 ## Contact
-Drop me a email at thisisjcykcd (AT) gmail.com if you have any question.
+Drop me (Deng Cai) an email at thisisjcykcd (AT) gmail.com if you have any question.